Tākaka Hill

-Tākaka Hill is notable for its (now defunct) marble quarry and for many limestone caves and sinkholes, including Ngarua Caves which are open to the public and feature deposits of moa bones.
-Harwood's Hole, at one time the deepest cave in New Zealand, is also to be found on Tākaka Hill.
+Tākaka Hill is notable for its (now defunct) marble quarry and for many limestone caves and sinkholes, including Ngārua Caves which are open to the public and feature deposits of moa bones.
+Harwoods Hole, at one time the deepest cave in New Zealand, is also to be found on Tākaka Hill.

 Many of the caves drain into The Resurgence, a spring at the foot of the hill.

+Labyrinth Rock Park, near Tākaka township, is an accessible natural rock maze of sculptured rocks, corrugated walls and vertical clefts.

 Tākaka Hill, as many other areas in and around the Golden Bay, has also been the location for many scenes filmed for The Lord of the Rings film trilogy.